NEOZEO64/arduino-uno-midi-input/README.md

 - example code
 - Do's and Don'ts

-Please be aware that I just searched around the web and there may be issues with the hardware setup, but this worked for me, so for you probably to.
+Please be aware that I just searched around the web and there may be issues with the hardware setup, but this worked for me, so for you it works probably too.

 ### Bill of material (BOM)
 - **Arduino Uno**